jshwi/pyaud/tests/TESTS.md

 Test all and display of all module docstrings.

-### No exe provided

-Test default value for exe property.

 ### Not a valid git repository

 Test exit when not in a git repository.